zinqlabs/stagehand/README.md

   // The `extract()` method allows to provide high level instructions
   //  to retrieve structured data (with a schema built with zod) const guess = await stagehand.extract({
-    instruction: "extract the last guess",
+    instruction: "extract the five letter guess at the bottom",
     schema: z.object({
       guess: z.string().describe("the raw guess").nullable(),
       description: z
         .string()
-        .describe("what was wrong and right about the guess") .nullable(),
-      isCorrect: z
-        .boolean()
-        .describe("true when all letters in a guess are correct") .nullable(),
+        .describe("what letters are correct and in the right place, and what letters are correct but in the wrong place, and what letters are incorrect")
+        .nullable(),
     }),
   });
   guesses.push({ guess: guess.guess, description: guess.description });

+  const correct = await stagehand.ask("Based on this description of the guess, is the guess correct?
+Every letter must be correct and in the right place.
+Start your response with word TRUE or FALSE.\nGuess description: " + guess.description);

-  if (guess.isCorrect) {
+  if (correct.trimStart().split(" ").pop() === "TRUE") {
     break;
   }
 }